-We provide network security solutions, which enable broad, integrated and high performance protection against dynamic security threats while simplifying the IT security infrastructure for enterprises, service providers and governmental entities worldwide.
-Since inception through March 31, 2013, we shipped over 1,150,000 appliances via more than 15,000 channel partners to more than 160,000 end-customers worldwide, including a majority of the 2012 Fortune Global 100.
+We provide high performance network security solutions, which enable broad, integrated and high performance protection against advanced security threats while simplifying the IT security infrastructure for enterprises, service providers and governmental entities worldwide.
+Since inception through March 31, 2014, we had shipped over 1,500,000 appliances via more than 20,000 channel partners to more than 190,000 end-customers worldwide, including a majority of the 2013 Fortune Global 100.

-Our core Unified Threat Management ("UTM")/Next Generation Firewall ("NGFW") product line of FortiGate physical and virtual appliances ships with a set of security and networking capabilities, including firewall, VPN, application control, anti-malware, intrusion prevention, Web filtering, anti-spam and WAN acceleration functionality.
-We derive a substantial majority of product sales from our FortiGate appliances, which range from the FortiGate-20, designed for small businesses, to the FortiGate-5000 series for large enterprises, telecommunications carriers, and service providers.
-Our UTM/NGFW solution also includes our FortiGate security subscription services, which end-customers can subscribe to in order to obtain access to dynamic updates to intrusion prevention, application control, anti-malware, Web filtering, vulnerability management and anti-spam functionality included in our appliances.
-End-customers can also choose to purchase FortiCare technical support services for our products.
-End-customers also often use FortiManager and FortiAnalyzer products in conjunction with a FortiGate deployment to provide centralized management, analysis and reporting capabilities.
-We complement our core FortiGate product line with other appliances and software that offer additional protection from security threats to other critical areas of the enterprise, such as messaging, Web application firewalls, databases, protection against denial of service attacks (DDoS), endpoint security for employee computers and mobile devices and wireless access point.
-Although sales of these complementary products have grown in recent quarters, these products still represent less than 10% of our total revenue.
+Our core product line, comprised of FortiGate physical and virtual appliances, ships with a set of broad security and networking capabilities, including firewall, virtual private network (VPN), application control, antivirus, intrusion prevention,

+Web filtering, vulnerability management, anti-spam, wireless controller, wide area network (WAN) acceleration and native internet protocol version 6 (IPv6) support functionality.
+Customers select the functions or combination of functions that best meet their specific security requirements -- whether that be a high-speed data center firewall (DCFW) at the network core, a next-generation firewall (NGFW) at the edge, or a broad unified threat management (UTM) solution at branch sites.
+We derive a substantial majority of product sales from our FortiGate appliances, which range from the FortiGate-20 to -100 series, designed for small businesses, FortiGate-200 to -800 series for mid-sized enterprises, to the FortiGate-1000 to -5000 series for large enterprises, telecommunications carriers, and service providers.
+Our network security platform also includes our FortiGuard security subscription services, which end-customers can subscribe to in order to obtain access to dynamic updates to intrusion prevention, application control, anti-malware, Web filtering, and anti-spam functionality.
+End-customers can also choose to purchase FortiGate deployment to provide centralized management, analysis and reporting capabilities.
+We complement our core FortiGate product line with other appliances and software that offer additional protection from security threats to other critical areas of the enterprise, such as protection from advanced persistent threats (APTs), messaging, Web application firewalls, databases, protection against distributed denial of service attacks (DDoS) and endpoint security for employee computers and mobile devices.
+Sales of these complementary products and related services represent less than 10% of our total revenue.